Stevie Wonder at 70: Blind but Blessed Beyond Measure

-Throughout his career, Stevie has been an advocate for the voiceless, the creator of words for those going through something and the soundtrack to many of our lives.
+Throughout his career, the now 70-year-old Stevie has been an advocate for the voiceless, the creator of words for those going through something and the soundtrack to many of our lives.
 And through it all, he has always kept a smile.
-Even though some have left him high and dry, had to take advantage of him and more…he looks at the silver lining.
+Even though some have left him high and dry, Stevie had to take advantage of him and more…he looks at the silver lining.

 “I never thought of being blind as a disadvantage,” said Wonder.
 “And I never thought of being black as a disadvantage.
 I am what I am.
 I love me!
 And I don’t mean that egotistically – I love that God has allowed me to take whatever it was that I had and to make something out of it.”